Adisauz/SmartPlate/README.md

 ### Backend
 - Python 3.x
-- Django 5
-- Django REST Framework
+- FASTAPI
 - PostgreSQL / Amazon Aurora
-- `django-cors-headers`
+- sqlite
 - `python-dotenv`
-- `Pillow` for image handling
+- Google gemma 3N

 ### Frontend
 - Mobile app (not included in this repo, but connects to the backend API)